TRaSH-Guides/Guides/CONTRIBUTING.md

 When adding a regex test case:

 - Replace the actual movie name with `Movie`.
-- Replace the actual Series name with `Series`.
+- Replace the actual Series name/title with `Series`.
-  - Remove the actual Series title.
 - Replace the actual group name with `RlsGrp`

 When updating or adding a new CF the test case url (`trash_regex`) needs to be prepended to the exported from Starr json